Published on September 13, 2022 (updated on January 9, 2023)

 Check the seller's profile

 It doesn't cost anything, I'd even say it doesn't eat bread!
 Keep your eyes open: you don't want to make a deal with someone who is plagued with bad ratings and reviews.

-💡 Customer satisfaction is our priority.
+💡 At The Cyclist House, customer satisfaction is our priority.
 Our customers give us an average rating of 4.8/5.

 It would be silly to miss a good deal for a few kilometers...
 Don't hesitate to widen the scope of your search: if you like a bike, you will always find a way to get it.

-💡 The Cyclist House has chosen theefficiency.
-All our bikes are available immediately and we deliver everywhere in France in less than 3 working days.
+💡 The Cyclist House has chosen the efficiency.
+All our bikes are available immediately and we deliver to all countries in the European Union in less than 3 working days.